Skip to main content

 Other tools

-The following table shows the extension mechanism and configuration file path for each tool.
-Save the same content from the Claude Code example above to the corresponding path.
+The following table lists the extension mechanism and configuration file path for each tool.
+Save the same content from the Claude Code example to the corresponding path.

 ToolExtension mechanismConfiguration file path